influxdata/tick-charts/README.md

  - kubectl tool in path with working configuration

 ##### Usage:
-just run `./create.sh` and let the shell script do it for you!
+just run `./run.sh` and let the shell script do it for you!

-- ./create.sh -s $services -a $action -p $provider
+- ./run.sh -s $services -a $action -p $provider
   - Options:
     -s services:  The name of the component.
     Valid options are `influxdb`, `kapacitor`, `telegraf-s`, `telegraf-ds`, `chronograf` and `all`
-    -a action: Valid options are `create` and `destroy`
+    -a action: Valid options are `create`, `destroy` and `prune_resources`
     -p provider: Valid options is `aws-eks`

 ##### Examples:
  - To execute all components from `single command`:

-    	./create.sh -s all -a create -p aws-eks ./create.sh -s all -a destroy -p aws-eks
+    	./run.sh -s all -a create -p aws-eks
+    	./run.sh -s all -a destroy -p aws-eks
+    	./run.sh -a prune_resources -p aws-eks

  - To execute `individual command`:

-        ./create.sh -s influxdb -s kapacitor -s ... -a create -p aws-eks ./create.sh -s influxdb -s kapacitor -s ... -a destroy -p aws-eks
+        ./run.sh -s influxdb -s kapacitor -s ... -a create -p aws-eks ./run.sh -s influxdb -s kapacitor -s ... -a destroy -p aws-eks

 ### Usage